International Women's Day Gender Equity Awards

-International Women’s Day is an important occasion – a global celebration of women’s achievements.
-But it is also a reminder of the ongoing work needed to achieve gender equality.
+International Women’s Day (IWD) is a global celebration of women’s social, economic, cultural and political achievements, and it is also an important reminder of the continued work required to achieve gender equality.

 This year, UN Women Australia celebrated International Women’s Day under the theme “March forward” with a call to action to turn commitments into progress.
 It’s a day to recognise that advancing gender equality benefits everyone – not only in large and complex workplaces like ours but across society.